HMS Nereus (1916): Construction and career

 Construction by John I. Thornycroft & Company of Woolston, Southampton was started when the hull was laid down during March 1915.
 Yard number 790 was allocated during construction.
 The ship was launched on 24 February and completed in May the following year.
 The vessel was named after Nereus, a sea god in Greek mythology.

 On entering service, Nereus joined the Grand Fleet as part of the Thirteenth Destroyer Flotilla based at Rosyth.
 The vessel operated in support of convoy operations.
 On 13 December, while forming part of a hunting group sent out to search for German warships that threatened convoys in the North Sea, the destroyer's forecastle was damaged by the sea conditions, leading to the entire flotilla being withdrawn.
 A similar operation took place between 1 and 10 October 1917.
 The flotilla also took part in the Royal Navy's engagement with one of the final sorties of the German High Seas Fleet during the First World War, on 24 April 1918, although the two fleets did not actually meet and the destroyer saw no action.
 The destroyer was later transferred to the Fourth Destroyer Flotilla based at Devonport.

 The harsh conditions of wartime service, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the destroyer was soon worn out.
-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Nereus was initially moved to Nore and then reduced to Care and Maintenance at Chatham Dockyard on 10 October 1919.
 Decommissioned and sold to Cashmore of Newport on 15 November 1921, the destroyer was subsequently broken up July the following year.
 The ship's bell was retained and currently resides in the Imperial War Museum.